 The summer vacation lasts for six weeks.
 During the school year, there is at least one week of vacation after each period of about six weeks; with 12 weeks off in total.

-This educational information section was written by Annebet Van Maremen from New2NL
+This education in The Netherlands information section was written by Annebet Van Maremen from New2NL

 She is a well respected and recognised expert on the Dutch Educational system. she helps expat parents make the right choices for the schooling of their children.